tralics/tralics/docs/err.rst

 command.
 The following command is not in outer vertical mode:
 \\usepackage*.
 Note also that the line without a number should not be put in the file, but given as answer to ``\read``.
-If nevertheless it is in the file, then line you type will executed. in particular, you get an endless loop if the answer contains ``\foo``.
+If nevertheless it is in the file, then line you type will be executed. in particular, you get an endless loop if the answer contains ``\foo``.

 .. container:: ltx-source